 Sometimes a dead end is intentional and is meant to stop the user from going anywhere else on the site or Internet.

-This strategy can be used as a security method for online shopping carts, credit card fields, etc. Other times a dead-end is accidental and only serves to frustrate the user.
+This strategy can be a security method for online shopping carts, credit card fields, etc. Other times a dead-end is accidental and only serves to frustrate the user.

 Whether intentional or not, dead-end pages are bad for business.

 Why are Dead-End Pages Bad?

 Grow Your Organic Traffic